BaseSpatialAudioEngine

 zones

-Sound insulation area settings.
+Configuration of sound insulation zones.
 See SpatialAudioZone.
-When you set this parameter to NULL, it means clearing all sound insulation zones.
+Setting this parameter to NULL clears all sound insulation zones.

-CAUTION: On the Windows platform, it is necessary to ensure that the number of members in the zones array is equal to the value of zoneCount; otherwise, it may cause a crash.
+Note: On the Windows platform, ensure that the number of elements in the zones array matches the value of zoneCount, otherwise a crash may occur.

 zoneCount

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when it fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 updatePlayerPositionInfo